Here’s a challenge: the next time you order tequila, consider sipping it instead of taking it as a shot.

-If you’re ready to pick up a couple new bottles of tequila (and ready to get rid of the cheap stuff you currently own), here are seven of our favorite brands to buy.
-These are all available on Drizly.com or wine.com, two super convenient delivery sites that delivers alcohol to a gifting recipient, to your office, or straight to your door at home.
+If you’re ready to pick up a couple new bottles of the best tequila brands (and ready to get rid of the cheap stuff you currently own), here are our favorite bottles to buy.
+These are all available on Drizly.com or wine.com, two super convenient delivery sites that deliver alcohol to a gifting recipient, to your office, or straight to your door at home.
 For some of these options, we’ve also made suggestions to pair them with certain foods, just as you would a fine wine.

 1. Roca Patrón Reposado

 We love the Grand Patrón Burdeos (see it here), which is twice distilled and aged in used American and new French Oak barrels, before being finished in vintage Bordeaux barrels (Burdeos means Bordeaux in Spanish).
 It’s like a fine bourbon that’s been aged to perfection.
 Still, its $600 price-point doesn’t exactly make it an accessible bottle to buy.